ivanrad10/Multisig-Wallet-Programs/README.md

 ```rust
 pub fn create_transaction(ctx: Context<CreateTransaction>, amount: u64, recipient: Pubkey) -> Result<()>
 ```
--This function allows an owner to create a transaction
+- This function allows an owner to create a transaction

 ```rust
 pub fn approve_transaction(ctx: Context<SignTransaction>, id: u32) -> Result<()>
 ```
--Allows an owner to approve a transaction and executes the transaction if the desired threshold is reached
+- Allows an owner to approve a transaction and executes the transaction if the desired threshold is reached

 ```rust
 pub fn revoke_transaction(ctx: Context<SignTransaction>, id: u32) -> Result<()>
 ```
--Allows an owner to revoke their approval of a transaction
+- Allows an owner to revoke their approval of a transaction

 ``` rust
 pub fn fund_multisig(ctx: Context<FundMultisig>, amount: u64) -> Result<()>
 ```
--Allows any signer to transfer SOL into the multisig wallet
+- Allows any signer to transfer SOL into the multisig wallet